stcline/Rocket_Black_Box/NOTES.md

 ## TODO

 1. Get the Accelerometer/Gyroscope working
+    - test on Pi4
+    - if not working, try another module
-2. Get the Camera working
+3. ~~Get the Camera working~~
-3. Get the Buzzer working
+4. Get the Buzzer working